mtdol/.vim/readme.txt

 * The 2 in this expression can be generalized to any number 1-5 where 1 can be used in addition to the plain "::" to mark a particular passage and "/:1" to mark its end /:4
-Lists::4
+Colored Lines and Lists::4
-* '-', '*', and '~' are used to make elements that have colored syntax.
+* '-', '*', '~', and '!' are used to make elements that have colored syntax.
     1. Place these at the start of a line or after whitespace on a line
     2. Any expression made by these contstructs will continue until the end of the line
     3. The expression can be nullified by placing anything before it on the line